isaiascardenas/giphy-challenge-client/README.md

 ```
 Then start the server by runing
 ```
-npm run preview
+npm run dev
 ```
 Done.
-The server should run on localhost:3000
+The server should run on localhost:5173